wyhaines/docs-test/docs/learn/tce/psrb.md

 The main responsibility of the TCE network is to execute a broadcast primitive named **Probabilistic Secure Reliable Broadcast** (PSRB) that safely propagates certificates across the XSP ecosystem to prevent conflicting certificates.

 The protocol does not involve consensus at the ecosystem level.
-Consensus enforces total ordering of messages, but it is sufficient to have causal ordering for our purposes i.e., certificates from the same subnet do not commute, while two independent certificates from two different subnets commute.
+Consensus enforces total ordering of messages, but it is sufficient to have causal ordering for our purposes, i.e., certificates from the same subnet do not commute, while two independent certificates from two different subnets commute.
 Causal ordering is needed to make sure that the protocol processed all dependencies of a specific certificate before delivering it.

 This results in a simpler, more efficient and more robust implementation than consensus-based solution, which is great from a security perspective.
 The protocol is permissionless and allows for dynamic reconfiguration.